Multiple Dirichlet Series and Shifted Convolutions: A double Dirichlet series

 \end{proposition}

-\begin{proof} Applying Proposition~\ref{prop:D0}, the summation \eqref{Z0series} is absolutely convergent, for $w$ with sufficiently large real part, when $c< \Re \, s <2$.
-For $s$ in the range $\Re \, s < 1/2 -k/2$, each $D(s;h_0Q)$ can be represented by an absolutely convergent spectral sum, when $s$ is a distance of at least $\epsilon$ from any pole.
-Applying Proposition~\ref{prop:D0}, when $s$ is in this range we can interchange this sum with the sum over $h_0$ and obtain, for $ \Re \, w$ sufficiently large, a spectral expansion for $Z_Q(s,w)$.
-Writing $s' = w + s + \kt -1$ to simplify this and further equations, we write: \be Z_Q(s,w) = (\ell_1\ell_2)^{(k-1)/2}\left(S_{\text{cusp}} (s,s')+ S_{\text{cont}}(s,s')\right), \ee where $S_{\text{cusp}}(s,s')$ is given by \eqref{ZexpansionCusp}, and
+\begin{proof} Applying Proposition~\ref{prop:D0}, in particular the upper bound \eqref{critbound} and the formulation for $\Omega(s;h)$ in \eqref{omega2}, we see that the summation \eqref{Z0series} is locally normally convergent, for $w$ with sufficiently large real part, when $c< \Re \, s <2$.
+For $s$ in the range $\Re \, s < \hf -\kt-\epsilon$, each $D(s;h_0Q)$ can be represented by a convergent spectral sum, when $s$ is a distance of at least $\epsilon$ from any pole.
+Applying Proposition~\ref{prop:D0}, when $s$ is in this range we can interchange this sum over $t_j$ with the sum over $h_0$ and obtain, for $ \Re \, w$ sufficiently large, a spectral expansion for $Z_Q(s,w)$.
+Writing $s' = w + s + \kt -1$ to simplify this and further equations, we write: \be Z_Q(s,w) = (\ell_1\ell_2)^{(k-1)/2}\left(S_{\text{cusp}} (s,s')+ S_{\text{cts}}(s,s')\right), \ee where $S_{\text{cusp}}(s,s')$ is given by \eqref{ZexpansionCusp}, and